Revised Meadows homes plan in Cambridge ‘still strips area’s soul’

 Councillors have stressed the need for more affordable housing in the city and that these apartments would be rented as council homes.

-But at a presentation of the new plans yesterday (Tuesday), which aimed to remove less green space than the first proposal, some residents were still unhappy.
+But at a presentation of the new plans on Tuesday (October 1), which aimed to remove less green space than the first proposal, some residents were still unhappy.

 Campaigner Lucy Seymour, a member of the Friends of St Albans Road Rec, said: “One of the buildings is six storeys high – it will be the tallest building in the area and they have others that are three and four storeys.